HewlettPackard/PacketRusher/README.md

 # my5G-RANTester: NGAP/NAS Test tool.

 my5G-RANTester is a GNB/UE tool for testing the 3GPP standard and stress any 5G cores.
 This tool provides tests for the control plane and data plane.
-Moreover, the tests can be played individually, i.e., for analyzing only one User Equipment, or in scale, i.e., for analyzing hundreds of User Equipment simultaneously.
+Moreover, the tests can be played individually for analyzing only one User Equipment or in scale for analyzing hundreds of User Equipment simultaneously.

 ## Installation